 Season: Open all year

 Fox, AK to Manley Hot Springs, AK

-The Elliott Highway leads northwest from Fox (11 miles north of Fairbanks) to Manley Hot Springs, a small settlement with a natural hot springs near the Tanana River.
-The Elliott Highway provides access to the Dalton Highway to Prudhoe Bay.
-The highway was named for Malcolm Elliott, president of the Alaska Road Commission from 1927 to 1932.
+The Elliott Highway extends 150 miles from its junction with the Steese Highway at Fox (11 miles north of Fairbanks) to Manley Hot Springs, a small settlement with a natural hot springs, near the Tanana River.
+The highway is open year-round and also provides access to the village of Minto, which accounts for much of the traffic on the road, and to the Dalton Highway to Prudhoe Bay, which—along with Livengood—creates most of the truck traffic on this route.
+The highway was named for Malcolm Elliott, Alaska Road Commission president from 1927 to 1932.

 The MILEPOST® Quick Reference Log

-F 21.6 Access to Lower Chatanika River State Recreation Site at Olnes Pond, 1 mile via side road; fishing, camping.
+FX 10.6 Turnoff for Lower Chatanika River State Recreation Site at Olnes Pond; fishing, camping.

-F 160.7 Gladys Dart School National Historic Site (pictured above) is located on the side road here.
+FX 149.7 Gladys Dart School National Historic Site is located on the side road here.
 Established in 1958, the school was named for Gladys (1924-2019), who taught there until her retirement in 1986.